The same application form is used for the Ph.D. and M.S. programs in Physics and the M.S. program in Physics Entrepreneurship.

 Application is done online.
 If you have no computer access to do the online application contact the CWRU School of Graduate Studies directly to request an exception for a mail-in application.
 Follow this link to apply online.
 There is a processing fee of $7.50.
 The graduate school application fee of $50 mentioned on the CWRU Graduate School website is waived for Physics.

-For application to the Ph.D. program the application deadline is January 15 for admission to the program in the fall.
+For application to the Ph.D. program the application deadline is January 15 (EXTENDED: to Jan 31! for 2020) for admission to the program in the fall.
 Students are accepted to start in the fall semester only, with unusual exceptions for transfer students and students holding masters degrees in physics.

 Applications to the M.S. program are accepted under a rolling admission policy.
 Candidates are invited to submit applications for the following fall semester at any time, and can expect to receive notification of the admission committee’s decision within approximately two weeks of submitting an application.
 However, we recommend early application because there is a limited number of available positions.
 Applications are accepted until the available number of positions are filled.
 International applicants are encouraged to submit applications by June 15 or earlier in order to ensure sufficient time to secure visas if needed.
 Candidates will only be accepted for matriculation in the fall semester.